Bohemian Rhapsody (film): Historical accuracy

-The film has been criticized for fictionalizing, exaggerating or rearranging events in the band's career and Mercury's personal life.
-Nonetheless, the visual blog Information Is Beautiful deduced that, while taking creative licence into account, the film was 79.9% accurate when compared to real-life events, calling it "a fairly truthful account represented in a massively compressed [and] edited timeline."
+The film was criticized for its extensive use of creative license with respect to the band's career and Mercury's personal life.
+The visual blog Information Is Beautiful deduced that, while taking creative licence into account, the film was 79.9% accurate when compared to real-life events, calling it "a fairly truthful account represented in a massively compressed [and] edited timeline" and suggested the fictionalised elements were "probably symbolic of the band's constant infighting."